 One way to deal with this might be to see if the result is in some range, or allow for an approximate answer.
 This is not necessarily reliable, however, when dealing with random values.
 In many cases there is a small chance of the value being outside the expected range, even when working as intended.
 That could result in a test that only passes, say, 99.9% of the time.
 When it fails, however, we cannot know if that is due to some introduced bug, or simply because we hit the 0.1% chance that time.

 Such systems are thus inherently impossible to perfectly test for correctness.
 This doesn’t mean there is no place for randomness in testing, or that we should abandon the attempt.
 In fact, the second exercise mentions using a reset for random-number generators Technically these are pseudorandom numbers in order to get a repeatable list of values, which is quite useful in exercising a system that has the ability to take a broad range of inputs.
 The arithmetic system from last chapter would be one example.
 Using a resettable list allows us to repeat the test exactly, to see if a possible bug persists when the code is changed.
-Even though the testing approach is incomplete, it can sometimes find limitations of the system that might otherwise go undetected.
+Even though the testing approach is imperfect, it can sometimes find limitations of the system that might otherwise go undetected.

 Since the book doesn’t fully explain how to implement

 rand-update specifically), I’ll recommend that if you are using Dr. Racket’s “Pretty Big” (as I do) or MIT Scheme, you can use the

 random-in-range, however, so I’ve included an alternate implementation in the Exercise file.
 Consult the documentation for

 random to learn how to set a particular state.
 For Exercise 3.6, you may need to learn more about how pseudorandom numbers are typically generated; the footnote from the text discussing